busstoptaktik/kmstrans/README.md

 Have a look at the wiki-pages for more information.

-A 2.2 release is under preparation.
-Beta-version available from the downloads section - feedback welcome!
+Version 2.2 has been released!
+Available from the downloads tab.

 Contact gstdab@gst.dk or simlk@gst.dk